kyma-project/kyma/docs/04-operation-guides/operations/ac-03-application-connector-certificates.md

 Application Connector is secured with a client certificate verified by the Istio Ingress Gateway.

-The certificates are generated and stored as Kubernetes Secrets by Application Connector Certs Setup job.
+The CA root certificates are generated and stored as Kubernetes Secrets by Application Connector Certs Setup job.

 By default, the server key and certificate are automatically generated.
 You can provide a custom server certificate and key during the installation by overriding these default values: